kuzmak161-creator/abc-pascal-tui/README.md

 ```bash
 pip3 install textual
 ```
-(You don't have to download dotnet.)
+(It is advisable to download DotNet, but not necessary. )
 ```bash
 sudo apt install dotnet-runtime-8.0
 ```